 Such a diet is described as a 'hunter-gatherer' diet.

-It has long been known that a very small percentage of the population lives well beyond the century in good health.
+It has long been known that a very small percentage of the population lives well beyond a century in good health.
 Such individuals are described in the medical literature as having 'longevity syndrome' and are known to have an unusual distribution of certain fats found in their bloodstream.

 Death from cardiovascular disease or cancer is the fate of most people, falling short by decades the potential of a healthy lifespan extending beyond a century.
 One culprit is the accumulation of arterial 'plaque' on the walls of arteries.
 It has been found that plaque formation can take decades before it begins to hinder active exercise and become life threatening.
 It can begin between the age of 20 and 30 and yet not become a problem until decades later.